-Canterton Stores in Preston Candover has long been the only village shop within the valley but for many years has not been a profitable venture for its owners.
-Rob and Jane Marks bought the shop along with their house in 2009 and have worked hard to keep it open but at some financial cost to them.
+Canterton Stores in Preston Candover was for many years the only village shop in the valley.
+Rob and Jane Marks bought the shop along with their house in 2009 and worked hard to keep it open at some financial cost to them.
 In 2013 they made the difficult decision to inform the community that the shop was no longer viable and that they would be closing it.
 Appreciating its value as an asset to the area, Rob and Jane very kindly agreed to keep the shop open if it could be established that there was interest in setting up a community run store.

 To this end, in 2013 Preston Candover Parish Council distributed a survey to valley households to establish whether the community would make use of such an outlet.
 Six hundred questionnaires were sent out and nearly two hundred replied which is a satisfactory return, giving confidence to the data.
 The results of this survey were presented at a public meeting and showed that 56% of residents felt it was extremely important for the valley to have a shop and that 32% would use it on a weekly basis with a further 35% stating they would use it occasionally.
 Several more meetings followed including a useful and inspiring meeting with the Plunkett Foundation* (www.plunkett.co.uk) at which 9 people got serious and formed a committee to take things further.